bkamins/EventSimulation.jl/docs/src/tutorial.md

 Another simple puzzle.
 We have an airplane with `n` seats and `n` customers.
 Every customer has a ticket with seat number.
 It is represented by a vector `tickets`.
-Customers enter the airplane in the order of the vector `tickets` and everyone tries to sit on her own seat.
-Unfortunately `tickets[1] = rand(1:n)` so the firs customer has forgotten her seat number and have chosen a random seat.
+Customers enter the airplane in the order of the vector `tickets` and everyone tries to sit on ones own seat.
+Unfortunately `tickets[1] = rand(1:n)` so the firs customer has forgotten the seat number and has chosen a random seat.
 When the following customers enter the airplane and find their seat taken they pick a random free seat.
-The question is what is the probability that last customer that enters the plane finds her seat taken as a function of `n`.
+The question is what is the probability that last customer that enters the plane finds the seat taken as a function of `n`.
 Run the simulation to find out if you do not know the answer!

 ## Next steps